nicopap/cuicui/richtext/README.md

         },
         track!('d, debug_tracked_slider_value, Relevant(value)),
     ));
-    // The `"m"` flag let you tie a value to an arbitrary modifier.
+    // The `'m` flag let you tie a value to an arbitrary modifier.
     // Your component needs to implement `IntoModify`. commands.spawn((
         SomeBundle {